srobotta/moodle-database-presets/ch-place-names/README.md

 delimiter of the data is the semicolon, that must be properly adjusted at the import page.

+The [geojson file](assets/ch_outline.geojson) that describes the border of Switzerland is also included in this repository, in the assets folder.
+The example works without installing it because the database Javascript template references the geojson in this repo directly.
+You may also download the file to your server and upload it into your Moodle as a file recource and uses that link inside the database template.

 ## Credits

 The dataset with the list of places has been taken from [Geonames](https://www.geonames.org)